ivan-kolmychek/services/README.md

 And there is some chance that this particular developer will say "wow, so easy, much useful, nice syntax" and will want to learn more about Docker, even if they didn't have to.

 But othewise yes, linking containers is very nice, easy and useful.
 And `docker-compose` helps to do that in sane way a lot.

+## I want another service X here, what can I do?

+You can ask someone to add it in the issues or you can add it yourself and submit a pull-request.

 # PostgresQL